-Succession

-Staff Contact: Ms Prue Vines C3 SS HPW4
+Succession Staff Contact: Ms Prue Vines C3 SS HPW4

 The law governing succession to property on death including the rules relating to wills, administration of assets, family provision and intestate succession.
 Equitable doctrines relating to the law of wills and administration of estates, including construction of wills, marshalling, satisfaction, ademption, and donationes mortis causa.
+Emphasis is placed on the Australian, especially the NSW law, but there is a significant comparative aspect to this course.
+Civil law systems, Aboriginal customary law and Islamic law of inheritance, inter alia, are considered.
 Although the rules of equity constitute a theme common to this subject and LAWS3020 and LAWS3030, there is no significant overlap.
-Students interested in both the law of trusts and the law of succession should do both LAWS3030 and LAWS3050; in that event it is preferable to do LAWS3030 first.
+Students interested in both the law of trusts and the law of succession should do both LAWS3030 and LAWS3050; in that event it is preferable to do LAWS3030 first

-Conveyancing and Land Transactions Staff Contact: A/Prof Chris Rossiter
+Conveyancing and Land Transactions Staff Contact: A/Prot Chris Rossiter C3 SS HPW4